JuliaStats/PGM.jl/proposal/source/basics.rst

 Basics
 =======

-*PPDSL* is a domain-specific language built on top of Julia using macros.
+*OpenPP* is a domain-specific language built on top of Julia using macros.
 The lanaguage consists of two parts: *model specification* and *query*.
 In particular, a *model specification* formalizes a probabilistic model, which involves declaring variables and specifying relations between them; while a *query* specifies *what is given* and *what is to be inferred*.

 Terminologies
 --------------